kevinmichaelchen/go-new-relic-gin-zerolog/README.md

 * [gin](https://github.com/gin-gonic/gin), an HTTP web framework
 * [zap](https://github.com/uber-go/zap), a structured logger

+For this demo, I signed up for a free plan of New Relic.

 ## Getting started
 ### Start server
 Start the server using your New Relic browser license key.